morrownr/USB-WiFi/Performance_Comparison.md

 range.
 Build quality seems to be very good and it can push iperf3 to show rates of 300-400 Mb/s at close to medium range.
 It was able to maintain a good link with a reasonable speed even given the difficult conditions of this test.
-All adapters that I documented are adapters that I consider well above average adapters.
+All adapters that I documented in this test are adapters that I consider well above average adapters.

 Notes about excluded adapters: I excluded adapters based on the rtl8814au chipset based on the very poor quality of the driver provided by Realtek.
 I also excluded multi-state adapters.

-Notes about the EDUP EP-AC1605GS adapter: I considered not including it because the Realtek driver for the rtl8812bu does not support monitor mode very well at all but in the end I decided to include it because the managed mode is exceptional.
-The remaining adapters do support monitor mode with the best results coming from the adapters based on the mt76xx chipsets.

 -----